 Blakemore Freeman Fellowships are awarded for one academic year of advanced level language study in an approved program in East or Southeast Asia.
 Eligible languages are Chinese, Japanese, Korean, Burmese, Indonesian, Khmer, Thai, and Vietnamese.
 Applicants must be U.S. citizens or permanent residents who have completed an undergraduate degree by the start of the grant, be at or near an advanced level in the language, and be pursuing a professional, business, technical or academic career that involves the regular use of a modern East or Southeast Asian language.

-Applications open on July 1, 2017 and are due on December 30, 2017.
+Applications open in early-July and are due in late-December.
 Application is available at blakemorefoundation.communityforce.com.

 For more information contact the Office of National and International Scholarships, email@example.com

 The Min (Amy) Xu and Michael Schumann Scholarship through the China Center offers support to University of Minnesota students interested in China or its culture by providing financial support to help with their academic progress and to help meet the costs of obtaining a college education.
 Applicant must be a full-time undergraduate, graduate, or professional degree student enrolled in a degree-seeking program at the University of Minnesota.

 - The Lin Zhen Scholarship in Chinese Language and Taiwan Studies is awarded to support AMES majors and minors and students in the Integrated BA/MA and MA in Asian Studies programs travel to Taiwan and/or study of the Chinese language.
 Two are awarded each year.